dunkmway/Startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user messages display in realtime.

+## React deliverable

+For this deliverable I converted the application over to use React.
+That was so much work!

+- **Bundled and transpiled** - done!
+- **Components** - Home, login, profile, place, new-place, google maps, place-card, message, header, footer, and authorization are all components.
+- **Router** - Routing between login and all pages.
+- **Hooks** - useState is used to keep track of app state as well as useEffect for initial loading.